-Convening leading members of the oncology community in California to discuss precision medicine and identify proposed policy solutions that help improve patient outcomes.
+Convening leading members of the oncology community in California to discuss precision medicine and identify proposed policy solutions to improve outcomes for people with cancer.

-On March 13 2019, 24 attendees, including multiple cancer advocacy organizations, oncologists, legislators, researchers, patient advocates, biotechnology experts and science officers and two representatives from the Personalized Medicine Coalition gathered at the California State Capitol to consider whether advances in precision medicine are supported by current policies.
+24 attendees, including multiple cancer advocacy organizations, oncologists, legislators, researchers, patient advocates, biotechnology experts and science officers, and two representatives from the Personalized Medicine Coalition gathered at the California State Capitol to consider whether advances in precision medicine are supported by current policies.

 The discussion focused on barriers to precision medicine access in cancer care, emphasizing potential solutions and next steps across four key topics: